GeorgeFirsanov/graph-visualiser/README.md

 # CourseWork012023
-All information in Russian contains in GV_doc.pdf
+All information in Russian contains in GV-doc(rus).pdf

 This is a Graph Visualiser.
 It also contains Bellman-Ford algorithm of searching the shortest way between two nodes.
 Use buttons on right side to write adjacency list or add new node.